-Include a detailed description of the services that will be performed by subcontractors, such as a marketing consultant.
+Include a detailed description of the services that will be performed by subcontractors, such as therapists, trainers, and speakers.
 Indicate why you propose to subcontract for the service.

 Goods and Services

 The cost of providing wraparound (services) and activities.
 Examples of Goods and Services include supplies, utilities, rent, professional liability insurance, travel, and telephone.